terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

  .. note:: **Merits from architecture perspective**

     #.
 If interface is there, When using AOP, Dynamic proxies functionality of standard JDK is used.
        In case of no interface, CGLIB included in Spring Framework is used.
-In case of CGLIB there are certain restrictions like "Advice can not be applied on final methods" etc.
+In case of CGLIB there are certain restrictions like "Advice cannot be applied on final methods" etc.
        Refer to \ `Spring Reference Document <http://docs.spring.io/spring/docs/4.1.4.RELEASE/spring-framework-reference/html/aop.html#aop-proxying>`_\ for details.
     #.
 It becomes easier to create a stub of business logic.
 When application layer and domain layer are developed in parallel using different development teams, stubs of Service
        are required.
 When there is a need to create stubs, it is recommended to have interface .